Turning the page? Republicans acknowledge Biden’s victory

 “Tremendous evidence pouring in on voter fraud.
 There has never been anything like this in our Country!”
 Trump tweeted just as members of his party were publicly recognizing Biden’s victory.

-Hours later, in an overnight tweet that referenced McConnell, Trump wrote: “Too soon to give up.
-Republican Party must finally learn to fight.
-People are angry!”

-The growing acknowledgment of reality in Washington was triggered by the Electoral College formally voting on Monday to seal Biden’s win with 306 votes to Trump’s 232, the same margin that Trump pulled together four years ago.
-The normally humdrum political ceremony didn’t change the facts of the election but was nonetheless used as political cover by leading Republicans.
+The growing acknowledgement of reality in Washington was triggered by the Electoral College formally voting on Monday to seal Biden’s win with 306 votes to Trump’s 232, the same margin that Trump pulled together four years ago.
+The normally humdrum political ceremony didn’t change the facts of the election, but was nonetheless used as political cover by leading Republicans.

 “Many of us had hoped the presidential election would yield a different result,” McConnell said.
 “But our system of government has the processes to determine who will be sworn in on Jan.
 20. The Electoral College has spoken.”